A Roof Certification Can Help You Sell Your Home

 - Flashing around roof pipes, chimneys, vents, valleys and mounting of HVAC units

-If the roof does not require repairs, the roofing company will then estimate the remaining years of life for a roof and certify its inspection.
-The certification is good for two to five years, depending on local custom.
+If the roof does not require repairs, the roofing company will estimate its remaining life and certify its condition.
+The certification is good for two to five years, depending on local customs.

 - Composition shingle

 - Clay or concrete tile